Other Benefits

 PART-TIME FACULTY (ADJUNCTS)

-3. Applies to credit courses only.
+- Applies to credit courses only.
+The College will pay instructional, contact hour and general fees.
+All other fees will be non-remitted.
 Employees and/or immediate family members are entitled to the same enrollment consideration as any other student of the College.

-4. Applicants must first apply for financial aid or be determined ineligible prior to tuition remission being applied.
-Applicants receiving aid under any educational grant or aid program may apply tuition remission only for the amount of fees not paid by that program.
-No refunds will be made when the value of the tuition remission exceeds the balance owed.
+- Applicants must first apply for financial aid or be determined ineligible prior to tuition remission being applied.
+Applicants receiving aid under any educational grant or aid program (does not include Tuition Freedom Scholarship) will receive Bursar credit only for the amount of fees not paid by that program.
+Note: Tuition Remission and Tuition Freedom Scholarship are “last Dollar” meaning any federal, state, or private money awarded to the student will be applied first.
+Remaining eligible fees will be remitted.
+If eligible for both Tuition Remission and Tuition Freedom Scholarship, only one may be applied and the decision may not be changed during the semester.

 Tuition Remission application forms are available in the Human Resources office (Room 156 in Fallerius).